Fermi sea topology and boundary geometry for free particles in one- and two-dimensional lattices: The case

-A total of 7 orbifolds, on the listing in Table 2, are identified generically as {\it insulators} (no Fermi boundary): the 4 listed as $S^{2}$, the torus $T^{2}$, the real projective plane and the Klein bottle (the last 2 are non orientable in $3d$).
-The remaining 10 are identified generically as {\it conductors} (with a Fermi boundary): the 8 listed as $D^{2}$, the annulus and the M\"obius strip (non orientable in $3d$).
-The reflection singularities located at the Fermi boundary can be identified as Van Hove singularities \cite{ashmer,polch}.
-The conical singularities located in the bulk of the Fermi sea could be associated to Dirac points \cite{conical}, which means that there may be some selective, fine tuned conduction points with fixed Fermi velocities.
-Moreover, the appearance of M\"obius-like Fermi surfaces has been studied in materials like twisted graphene with transition metal dichalcogenide (TMD) layers \cite{moebius}.
-As a consistency test, it is noted that diamond shaped and the 2-torus Fermi seas found in the example of the square lattice are included in this classification.
-The first case corresponds to group $\pmm$ with symmetry $\Rb^2/\Db_\infty^2$ and the second to the group $\pI$ with symmetry $\Rb^2/\Zb^2$, which are the natural extensions of the $1d$ case, with symmetries $\Rb/\Db_\infty$ (interval) and $\Rb/\Zb$ (circumference), respectively.
+Seven orbifolds are identified generically as {\it insulators} (no Fermi boundary) on the listing in Table 2: the four mentioned as $S^{2}$, the torus $T^{2}$, the real projective plane, and the Klein bottle (the final two are not orientable in $3d$).
+The remaining ten are identified generically as {\it conductors} (with a Fermi boundary): the annulus, the M\"obius strip (non-orientable in $3d$), and the eight listed as $D^{2}$.
+Van Hove singularities can be recognized as reflection singularities at the Fermi boundary \cite{ashmer,polch}.
+There may be some selective, fine-tuned conduction spots with fixed Fermi velocities if the conical singularities found in the bulk of the Fermi sea are identified as Dirac points \cite{conical}.
+Furthermore, materials such as twisted graphene with transition metal dichalcogenide (TMD) layers have been explored for the emergence of M\"obius-like Fermi surfaces \cite{moebius}.
+As a consistency test, it is observed that this classification includes the diamond-shaped and 2-torus Fermi seas found in the square lattice example.
+The natural extensions of the $1d$ case, with symmetries $\Rb/\Db_\infty$ (interval) and $\Rb/\Zb$ (circumference), correspond to the group $\pmm$ with symmetry $\Rb^2/\Db_\infty^2$ in the first instance and the group $\pI$ with symmetry $\Rb^2/\Zb^2$ in the second.